Need for Speed: Zero-Shot Depth Completion with Single-Step Diffusion: Experiments and Results

 \subsection{Evaluation under Varying Depth Sparsity}

-We further evaluate our models across a range of sparsity levels, see Fig.~\ref{fig:sparsity-levels}~\&~\ref{fig:sparsity-levels-ddad}.
-In addition to Marigold-SSD and Marigold-DC, we assess a Barycentric interpolation computed within Delaunay triangulation of the sparse depth condition.
-The interpolation disregards RGB images and sets depth values outside the convex to zero.
-Visualizations of the sparse and interpolated depth can be seen in Fig.~\ref{fig:interpolation}.
+We evaluate our method across a range of sparsity levels, see Fig.~\ref{fig:sparsity-levels}~\&~\ref{fig:sparsity-levels-ddad}.
+Additionally, we assess a Barycentric interpolation computed within Delaunay triangulation of the sparse depth condition.
+The interpolation disregards RGB images and sets depth values outside the convex hull to zero.
+Visualizations of the sparse and interpolated depth are provided in the supplementary material.
 As expected, performance improves with denser conditioning depth.
-When the density reaches about 5\% (15360 points), even interpolation performs competitively on IBims-1 and NYUv2.
-On DDAD, as few as 5000 points allow interpolation to outperform more sophisticated models like Marigold-SSD and Marigold-DC.
-At lower densities (1500 and 500 points), Marigold-SSD outperforms both Marigold-DC and the interpolation method.
+When the density reaches about 5\% (15360 points), interpolation can achieve competitive performance.
+On DDAD, at 5000 points, interpolation appears to outperform Marigold-DC and Marigold-SSD.
+At lower densities Marigold-SSD outperforms both Marigold-DC and simple interpolation.